LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/hiring-agents-for-messaging-success.md

 ### Innovation

 {:start="7"}

 7\.
 Identify a situation where you brought an innovative idea to your job.
 Describe the steps you took to get it accepted, including obstacles you needed to overcome.

 8\.
-There can be a lot rejection and stress associated with Sales.
+There can be a lot rejection and stress associated with sales.
 What do you do to relieve the tension and stress?

 ### Technology literacy